Daprussiaduck/CSC4651-151-Final-Project/README.md

-        results.py - Attempt at confuse.py, but didn't work too well and didn't break Accuracy-Loss and Confusion into two separate callable (Requires Sci-py package to be installed) train2.py - Was used to take the output from train.py and add another 20 epochs under a v2 folder train3.py - Was used similar to train2.py, but added 40 epochs and put them under a v3 folder trainSmall.py - Same as train.py, but reduced image size to about 512x512 trainSmall2.py - Same as train2.py, but for the trainSmall.py network output
+        results.py - Attempt at confuse.py, but didn't work too well and didn't break Accuracy-Loss and Confusion into two separate callable (Requires Sci-py package to be installed) train2.py - Was used to take the output from train.py and add another 20 epochs under a v2 folder train3.py - Was used similar to train2.py, but added 40 epochs and put them under a v3 folder trainSmall.py - Same as train.py, but used the small size dataset trainSmall2.py - Same as train2.py, but for the trainSmall.py network output